GACJ/complib-help/docs/compositions/layout_options.md

     :   The calling positions are listed in the order in which their resulting place bells appear in the plain course.

     - In concise layout order
-    :   The order of the calling positions will be adjusted to minimise the number of rows in the layout.
+    :   The order of the calling positions will be chosen so as to minimise the number of rows in the layout.

     !!! note
         These secondary options are only available for **single-method compositions**.